 Calling your website the ‘Front Page of the Internet’ is a bold claim.
 Reddit backs up this substantial boast with fairly staggering analytics.
-According to Statista.com, Reddit received 1.6 billion visitors in April of 2019.
+According to Statista.com, Reddit received 1.6 billion visitors.
 Alexa.com ranks Reddit as the 6th most visited site in the U.S., outshining Wikipedia, Netflix, and Bing.
 Connoisseurs of Reddit peruse and contribute to a variety of subreddits on topics ranging from science fiction pop culture to student loan debt.
-There’s also a place for Reddit best travel credit cards.
+There’s also a place for Reddit’s best travel credit cards.

 Reddit Best Travel Credit Cards

 Increasingly, a large portion of Reddit Contributors concern themselves with practical considerations including debates about popular travel credit cards on /r/creditcards and other subreddits.
 There are a lot of subreddits on this macro-topic, with sub-topics ranging from the best travel cards for infrequent travelers to discussions of specific cards such as the Chase Sapphire Reserve.